Fiberglass Installation Made Easy

 Field Cutting Preparations 1-2-3

-- Safety starts with PPE.
-Field cutting personal protective equipment includes: long-sleeved clothing, gloves, safety glasses, and particulate respirator.
+- Safety starts with fiberglass PPE.
+Field cutting personal protective equipment for working with fiberglass includes: long-sleeved clothing (long sleeve shirts), gloves, safety glasses, and particulate respirator.

-- Mark the fiberglass conduit with a contrasting colored marker before cutting
+- Mark the fiberglass conduit with a contrasting colored marker (cut line) before cutting with fiberglass cutting tools.

 - Remove any cutting burrs or ridges with a 60-grit emery cloth before bonding.